How to Build Self-Confidence & Propel Your Job Search Forward

-If you’re seeking to make a career change in 2020, you’re going to need something pretty important.
+If you’re seeking to make a career change, you’re going to need something pretty important.
 Super important.
 Mega colossal important!
 And I’m not going to bury the lead on this any further.

 You need to build self-confidence.